 Bottom line: we didn’t know if the NSA thought we were enemy spies, threats to their Supreme Leader, their young god king.
 The kind of threats the Shadows throw off a cliff, so they could say we had been in a car accident.

 It could happen.
-Somewhere on the empty road to the airport, Park could smile his fake smile and tell us the plane had been delayed, and that we were going to make a small detour so I could take video of one of Korea’s most beautiful landscapes, a canyon so spectacular that it needed to be part of our video.
+Somewhere on the empty road to the airport, Park could smile his fake smile and tell us the plane had been delayed, and we were going to make a small detour so I could take video of one of Korea’s most beautiful landscapes, a canyon so spectacular that it needed to be part of our video.

 And we would go.
 We would be trapped in the car, with only denial keeping us from taking necessary action.
 We would sit there, inventing reasons why a ruthless man, a Shadow bred for complete obedience to his god, might stand aside while Park gestured to the canyon, and smiled, and let us make beautiful images.